flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

-In particular, _globally addressable communication brokers_ (like the filesystem, or Kafka queues, or databases) are essential to enabling composable systems. _Global_ means that every resource can have access to it. _Addressable_ means that the broker maintains identifiers for entities independently of its clients, and it's possible for clients to specify entities using those identifiers. _Communication broker_ means that the system's purpose is to convey data from one resource to
+In particular, _globally addressable communication brokers_ (like the filesystem, or Kafka queues, or databases) are essential to enabling composable systems. _Global_ means that every resource can access it. _Addressable_ means that the broker maintains identifiers for entities independently of its clients, and it's possible for clients to specify entities using those identifiers. _Communication broker_ means that the system's purpose is to convey data from one resource to